Author

 Keywords Aren't a Trick — They're a Translation Problem

-Most resume failures aren't about qualifications — they're about vocabulary.
-Here's why keywords matter, what they actually do, and how to align your resume's language with the roles you're targeting.
+Many resume failures aren't about qualifications — they're about vocabulary.
+Here's how to align your resume's language with the roles you're targeting.

 May 2026